isabela-pf/a11y-events/workshop-resources/alt-text/working-pr-template.md

 # Welcome to the working PR!

 > *Working PRs are the pull requests on an event host's fork of the main project.
 This PR allows participants to contribute image desctiptions/alt text via GitHub suggestions for in order to commit to the branch.
-This PR template has information about how to participate and needs to link back to other support resources.*
+This PR template has information about how to participate and needs to link back to other support resources like the agenda.*

 > *Please delete any comments using the `>*text here*` syntax before using this template in the wild.*